azenar/certificates/README.md

 # Certificates
-Compilation of My Personal Certificates in the Data Science and Analytics Field
+Compilation of My Personal Certificates in the Data Science and Analytics Field both from National (Indonesia) and International organizer.

 ## Consists of:
 - Courses